mvirgo/MLND-Capstone/README.md

 ## Upcoming
 * Finish manual re-draw of lane lines (to maximize CV-based labels for feeding into neural network)
-* Creation of a deep neural network to predict lane lines - either:
+* Creation of a second deep neural network to predict lane lines using:
-  * a model that calculates the lines from the already perspective transformed image, or
-  * a model that calculates the line prior to perspective transformation - perhaps using a crop layer to speed training
+  * a model that calculates the line prior to perspective transformation - perhaps using a keras crop layer to help focus the neural network's training on the important area of the images (i.e. below the horizon line).
+This model would *potentially* skip the need to ever perspective transform the original image.
-* Optimization of the above model (parameters, architecture, adding a python generator)
+* Optimization of the above model(s) (parameters, architecture, adding a python generator)
 * Based on which neural network model I choose above, create a file to re-draw the lane lines
 * Compare the original CV-based lane line model's loss with the neural network's (based on the improved labels from the manual drawn lines)
 * Additionally, compare the speed of the original CV-based lane line model vs. the neural network